scloud19/SECipedia/Linux/Linux Basics/kernel.md

+For a more polished implementation of this file, see my kernel slides in securing-the-stack lectures folder.

 Kernel
     Runs in kernel mode, as opposed to "user mode" Kernel mode code has unrestricted access to the processor and main memory.